High Quality QCD Axion at Gravitational Wave Observatories

-Our results do not strongly depend on the specific model leading to a heavy QCD axion, as long as the resulting axion potential has approximately degenerate minima.
+Our results do not strongly depend on the specific heavy QCD axion model, as long as its potential has approximately degenerate minima.

 We necessarily left several interesting points for future work.
-First, in order to precisely characterize the GW signal for ongoing and future searches, detailed numerical simulations of axionic string-wall networks are crucial, beyond the current literature~\cite{Kawasaki:2014sqa}.
-In particular, due to the very high annihilation temperatures, the effects of the thermal plasma may be important, both as friction for the walls motion and as an additional source of gravitational radiation (as is usually the case in first order phase transitions).
+First, in order to precisely characterize the GW signal, numerical simulations of axionic string-wall networks beyond the current literature, possibly including friction and plasma effects, are crucial~\cite{Kawasaki:2014sqa}.

-Second, we left mostly unspecified the particle content and properties of the ``heavy QCD'' as well as of the misaligned PQ breaking sectors.
-However on general grounds the QCD axion may significantly interact with these sectors, for instance by decaying into light states (such as ``dark pions''), if they are present.
-These particles may then be stable relics and make up (a fraction of) the dark matter (see e.g.~\cite{Garani:2021zrr}).
-On the other hand, if these states are light enough (e.g. dark abelian gauge bosons), they can potentially contribute to the number of extra relativistic degrees of freedom, $\Delta N_{\text{eff}}$, which is and will be further probed by BBN and Cosmic Microwave Background data~\cite{Aghanim:2018eyx, Abazajian:2016yjj}.
+Second, we left unspecified the particle content and properties of the ``heavy QCD'' and of the misaligned PQ breaking sectors.
+However, these sectors may contain dark matter candidates (see e.g.~\cite{Garani:2021zrr}) or light states that can contribute to the number of extra relativistic degrees of freedom, $\Delta N_{\text{eff}}$~\cite{Aghanim:2018eyx, Abazajian:2016yjj}.

-Furthermore, it is interesting to understand whether the collapse of the very heavy network of topological defects may also lead to a significant fraction of Primordial Black Holes, in a scaled-up version of the mechanism proposed in~\cite{Ferrer:2018uiu}.
+Furthermore, it is interesting to understand whether the collapse of the network of topological defects may also lead to a significant fraction of Primordial Black Holes, in a scaled-up version of the mechanism proposed in~\cite{Ferrer:2018uiu}.

 Finally, a more complete exploration of the parameter space of heavy axion models may lead to further interesting signatures.
-For instance, GWs of very low frequency may arise for misaligned sectors lighter than QCD, and may provide a new explanation for recent nanoGRAV observations~\cite{Arzoumanian:2020vkk}.
-The implications of (and constraints on) an early phase of domain wall domination are also worth considering (see e.g.~\cite{Kawasaki:2004rx}).
+For instance, GWs of very low frequency may arise for misaligned sectors lighter than QCD, and may provide a new explanation for recent NANOGrav observations~\cite{Arzoumanian:2020vkk}.
 An investigation of all these aspects is ongoing~\cite{Ferreira}.

-Our work is relevant for the ongoing effort to chart and probe well-motivated regions in the parameter space of the PQ mechanism.
-Guided by the theoretical pursuit of ``higher quality'' models, we suggest that gravitational wave interferometers and nEDM experiments may be the right laboratories to discover the heavy QCD axion.
+Our work is relevant for the ongoing effort to probe well-motivated regions in the parameter space of the PQ mechanism.
+Guided by the theoretical pursuit of ``higher quality'' models, we suggest that gravitational wave interferometers and nEDM/pEDM experiments may be the right laboratories to discover the heavy QCD axion.